-President Donald Trump Approves New Tariffs on About $50 Billion of Chinese Goods, USTR to announce products subject to tariffs on Friday; China has said it would retaliate. according to an article published in the Wall Street Journal on June 14th by Bob Davis and Peter Nicholas. with the contribution of Vivian Salama and Lingling Wei.
+Donald Trump Approves New Tariffs Against Chinese Goods for about $50 Billion, USTR to announce products subject to tariffs on Friday; China has said it would retaliate. according to an article published in the Wall Street Journal on June 14th by Bob Davis and Peter Nicholas. with the contribution of Vivian Salama and Lingling Wei.

 The approval followed a 90-minute meeting on Thursday of senior White House officials, national-security officials and senior representatives of the Treasury, Commerce Department, U.S. Trade Representative’s Office.